binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 The [`winston-syslog-posix`](https://www.npmjs.com/package/winston-syslog-posix) package was inspired by [blargh](http://tmont.com/blargh/2013/12/writing-to-the-syslog-with-winston). `winston-syslog-posix` uses [`node-posix`](https://www.npmjs.com/package/posix).

-If going this route, you will need the following in your `/etc/rsyslog.conf` instead of the above:
+If going this route, you will need the following in your `/etc/rsyslog.conf` instead of the above, you will still be able to push logs off-site, as discussed in the VPS chapter under the [Logging and Alerting](#vps-countermeasures-lack-of-visibility-logging-and-alerting) section in Countermeasures:

 {title="/etc/rsyslog.conf", linenos=off, lang=Bash}
     # Logging for your app.